COVID-19

 Catastrophic Leave

-Catastrophic leave allows an eligible employee who has a catastrophic need, and has exhausted all of their paid leave, to receive leave donations from other employees.
-Employees may donate paid leave (except for sick leave or compensatory time) to eligible recipients at UW System institutions.
+Catastrophic Leave allows eligible UW-Madison employees who have a catastrophic need and have exhausted all their earned paid leave, to receive leave donations from other employees and allows eligible employees to donate earned paid leave credits (except for sick leave or compensatory time) to eligible recipients at UW-Madison or at a different UW institution who have a catastrophic need.

 Military Leave